Skip to main content

-The CCS course has been known for both its quality and its value since its inception.
-More than 4,900 Canadians now call themselves Certified Customs Specialists.
+The Certified Customs Specialist (CCS) course has been known for both its quality and its value since its inception in 2002.
+More than 5,000 trade professionals now call themselves a CCS in Canada and beyond.

-The CCS course is a self-guided online course and is broken down into 10 parts.
-Each part has an open- book graded test at the end, the total of which will make up 20% of your final grade.
-The final exam, which is online, closed-book, timed and proctored, will make up 80% of your final grade.
-You will be given access to a practice exam some weeks prior to the final exam in order to familiarize yourself with the process.
+The CCS course is a self-guided online program divided into 10 parts.
+Each part includes an open-book graded test, which collectively accounts for 20% of your final grade.
+The final exam is online, closed-book, timed, and proctored, and it constitutes 80% of your final grade.
+You will have access to a practice exam a few weeks before the final exam to help you familiarize yourself with the process.

 Here is an outline of the CCS course content: